 - 10 oz. cherry tomatoes halved

 - 1/4 cup sunflower seeds

-- Once your steaks are cooked to your liking, cut them into thin strips.
+- Once your steaks are cooked to your liking, remove them from the grill and let them rest for 5 minutes.
+Then slice them into thin strips.

 - While your steaks are marinating, prepare the salad.
 Place all the ingredients for the dressing into a food processor and process on high until smooth.
 If it seems a little too thick, option to add a few teaspoons of water.
 Set aside.

 - Next, place the romaine lettuce, avocado, cucumbers, cherry tomatoes, red onion, and corn into a large bowl and toss everything together.

 - Drizzle the dressing over the salad and toss again.